 Step 1 - Prepare your account for private offers

-This article explains how to perform a precheck to ensure that your billing account and subscription settings, roles and permissions, and policies are configured to allow you to accept and purchase private offers.
-Private offers align to your billing account, during purchase you need your organization's billing account ID.
-The billing account ID is also needed when requesting a private offer from your vendor.
+This article explains how to perform a precheck to ensure that your billing account and subscription settings, roles and permissions, and policies are configured for you to accept and purchase private offers.
+Private offers align to your billing account.
+During purchase, you need your organization's billing account ID.
+The billing account ID is also required when requesting a private offer from your vendor.

 Check billing account and subscription settings

 Check billing account and subscription settings by running the private offer eligibility report.
 You must have an eligible Azure subscription associated with the billing account used for the private offer.
 Your billing account policy must be enabled for Azure Marketplace purchases and must have a valid payment instrument associated.
 Check your purchase controls on the billing account that might block marketplace purchases on your subscription.
-To learn more, see Private offer eligibility report.
+For more information, see Private offer eligibility report.

 Check user role assignments